Hobby: Liberal arts pursuits

 Many hobbies involve performances by the hobbyist, such as singing, acting, juggling, magic, dancing, playing a musical instrument, martial arts, and other performing arts.

 Some hobbies may result in an end product.
 Examples of this would be woodworking, photography, moviemaking, jewelry making, software projects such as Photoshopping and home music or video production, making bracelets, artistic projects such as drawing, painting, cosplay (design, creation, and wearing a costume based on an already existing creative property), creating models out of card stock or paper – called papercraft (which includes origami), Many of these fall under the category visual arts.

 Writing is often taken up as a hobby by aspiring writers and usually appears in the form of personal blog, guest posting or fan fiction (literary art resulting in creation of written content based on already existing, licensed creative property under specified terms).

 Reading books, eBooks, magazines, comics, or newspapers, along with browsing the internet is a common hobby, and one that can trace its origins back hundreds of years.
 A love of literature, later in life, may be sparked by an interest in reading children's literature as a child.
 Many of these fall under the category literary arts.

-Knitting or crocheting is a calming and productive hobby.
-It allows for creativity while making cozy items like scarves, blankets, or hats.
-It's easy on the joints and can be done at a leisurely pace, making it perfect for staying engaged and creating thoughtful gifts.
+Knitting and crocheting are other hobbies.
+Knitting involves two needles and crocheting uses a hook.
+Both use stitching to create a textile.

 Sports and games

-Stebbins distinguishes an amateur sports person and a hobbyist by suggesting a hobbyist plays in less formal sports, or games that are rule bound and have no professional equivalent.
-While an amateur sports individual plays a sport with a professional equivalent, such as football or tennis.
-Amateur sport may range from informal play to highly competitive practice, such as deck tennis or long distance trekking.
+Stebbins distinguishes an amateur sports person and a hobbyist by suggesting a hobbyist plays in less formal sports, or games that are rule-bound and have no professional equivalent.
+On the other hand, an amateur sports individual plays a sport with a professional equivalent such as football or tennis.
+Amateur sport may range from informal play to highly competitive practice such as deck tennis or long-distance trekking.

 The Department for Culture, Media, and Support in England suggests that playing sports benefits physical and mental health.
 A positive relationship appeared between engaging in sports and improving overall health.

 Psychological role

-During the 20th century, there was extensive research into the important role that play has in human development.
+During the 20th century and beyond, there was extensive research into the important role that play has in human development.
 While most evident in childhood, play continues throughout life for many adults in the form of games, hobbies, and sport.
 Moreover, studies of aging and society support the value of hobbies in healthy aging.